 All boats are equipped with life jackets which you are urged to wear whilst fishing.

-Any damage to boats, or missing equipment, should be reported to a member of the Management Committee.
+Any damage to boats, or missing equipment, should be reported to a member of the management committee or staff at Inside Out.

 Many of the Lochs are dangerous to wade, having very soft and uneven beds and deep holes.
 Fish from the bank where possible and wade only where you are sure of finding firm and even ground.